docker-archive/classicswarm/docs/swarm_at_scale/03-create-cluster.md

 # Setup cluster resources

-Now that [your underlying network infrastructure is built](02-deploy-infra.md), you can deploye and configure the Swarm cluster.
+Now that [your underlying network infrastructure is built](02-deploy-infra.md), you can deploy and configure the Swarm cluster.
 A host in a Swarm cluster is called a *node*.
 So, these instructions refer to each AWS EC2 instances as a node and refers to each node by the **Name** it appears as in your EC2 Dashboard**.